(DfE National Curriculum in England: Music, 2013)

 At St Peter’s we aim to inspire a love of music that not only develops a subject-specific skills, but also challenges children to consider their understanding of history, art, technology and culture.
 Our curriculum endeavours to expose pupils to the works of great musicians and composers (historical and current), and to develop an appreciation of quality listening and appraising.
 We are passionate that music belongs to every pupil of every ability.
 Our musical opportunities – whether it be curriculum time, instrumental lessons, whole-school singing or extra-curricular activities – nurture pupils’ talent and creativity, but most importantly, teaches our children to use their voices, take part and celebrate their unique gifts.

 Partnered with the online learning platform Charanga, music is delivered weekly throughout the academic year.
 Lessons follow an established, consistent structure that is practical, interactive and allow children to apply their knowledge and interpretation of all key musical skills: listening, appraising, improvising, composing and performing.
-Mrs Battersby is our specialist music teacher and subject leader.
+Mrs Banks is the subject leader.

 Music is embedded, with weekly singing assemblies, peripatetic lessons and whole-class ensemble tuition accessible to all children.